Nicosia, Cyprus: City of Peace

 Map based on a UN map.
 Source: UN Cartographic Section

-ABOUT NICOSIA, CYPRUS
+ABOUT NICOSIA, CYPRUS (from Wikipedia)

 “The Mediterranean island of Cyprus has suffered a long history of foreign domination, violence, and civil strife.
 Since the 1950s, when still a colony of Britain, Cyprus has been a battleground between its two main ethnic/religious populations—Greek Cypriots and Turkish Cypriots.
 The history of the conflict includes a militant confrontation with British imperialism, a set of treaties giving a limited form of independence, the breakdown of that constitutional structure, ruthless meddling by the Greek and Turkish “motherlands” and the major powers, a Greek coup d’etat and the Turkish invasion that divided the island as it is today, and fitful attempts to negotiate a just settlement—all set against a background of communal violence, terrorism, and intimidation.”